French Montana: Personal life

-Montana is fluent in his native Arabic and French as well as in English.
+Kharbouch is a native-speaker of Moroccan Arabic and French, and became fluent in English after immigrating to the US.
 He cites being a father as one of his driving inspirations.
+He is a practicing Sunni Muslim.

-Montana has been a resident of the Pompton Plains section of Pequannock Township, New Jersey.
+Kharbouch has been a resident of the Pompton Plains section of Pequannock Township, New Jersey.
 In 2016, he bought Selena Gomez's Calabasas, California home for $3.3 million.

-Montana married Deen Kharbouch in 2007.
+Kharbouch married Deen Kharbouch in 2007.
 The couple had separated by 2012, and their divorce was finalized in 2014.
 They have a son who was born in October 2010.
+In 2016 Kharbouch briefly dated Australian rapper Iggy Azalea.
+In August 2025, his engagement to Mahra Al Maktoum, a princess of Dubai, was announced.

-In June 2018, Montana became a U.S. citizen.
+In June 2018, Kharbouch became a U.S. citizen.